Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch05_Decimals.md

 **Averages**: measures of the typical number in a set of numbers.
 A typical number is that which is most likely to appear from the set, or one that has a value in the middle of the values of the set.
 The measure of an average itself doesn't have to be part of the set of numbers, so a number that is not in the set, could be a representative value for said set.

 (La media)
-**The mean**: also called the arithmetic average (la media aritmética), it's the sum of a set of numbers divided by the size of said set.
+**The mean**: also called the arithmetic average (la media aritmética), it's the sum of a set of numbers divided by the size of the set.

 > Definition of the mean
 >